 Challenge your classmates to commit random acts of kindness throughout the holiday season.
 It can be as simple as helping an elderly neighbor carry in the groceries, shoveling snow off their walkways – even preparing a hot meal.
 Leave a loving note, purchase gift cards, spend time visiting those who are alone this Thanksgiving.
 Or make cookies and deliver to police and fire departments so they know they are appreciated.
 The end result will be good feelings and perhaps a lifelong desire to help others.

 The smallest of gestures may have the biggest impact in someone’s life.
-Ask your teacher, mom, dad, or other family members how you may be involved in sharing Thanksgiving blessings this season.
+Ask your teacher, mom, dad, or other family members how you can be involved in sharing Thanksgiving blessings this season.